 An agitated Oscar crossed the border and reached Allende.
 He convinced Hector to give away the new BB Pins to save his brother from imprisonment.
 Hector complied.
 Carlos promised protection and extraction of Hector and Oscar, but the operation got compromised.
 The federals leaked the information about Hector and Oscar, who became enemies of the cartel.
 DEA showed its back to the people who helped them in operation.

 In the end, Pablo killed innocent school students, Nancy and Tom.
 Mrs. Chayo, son-in-law, Paquito, who worked in the prison army, was shot dead because he tried to escape.
 Benjamin’s whole family was murdered, except Benjamin’s brother’s three kids.
 The cartel men took away the baby while the two kids were dropped near an orphanage/church.
-A black American sheltered the two kids (maybe, to adopt them).
+An elderly Mexican sheltered the two kids (maybe, to adopt them).

 Hopefully, Erika’s son Armando came back home safely.
 Nayeli crossed the river border with the brothel owner to start a new life in California.